2017 1

 2016 La Chenade Lalande de Pomerol - more fruit sweetness here, sappy and complex, impressive ripeness of fruit and tannin, long fruity finish.
 91-92p.

-2016 Montlandrie Castillon Cotes de Bordeaux - earthy flavours, ripe and silky cherry fruit, well supported by oak.
+2016 Montlandrie Castillon Cotes de Bordeaux - earthy flavors, ripe and silky cherry fruit, well supported by oak.
 90p.

 Belle Brise - Henri-Bruno de Coincy, the owner of Belle Brise, was overly happy when I visited him at the beginning of April 2017.
 He made an excellent 2016.